Europeanonion/PWA_PPL/backups/consolidated_backup_20250317_181141/Dev plan/dev-memory-bank.md

 - Fixed path issues in workout-loader.js for proper data loading
 - Implemented blue color scheme with gradients and visual enhancements
 - Updated manifest.json and service worker for the new theme
-- Created deployment scripts for moving files to root directory
-- Implemented cleanup process for duplicate files

 ### Pending Components
 - PWA icon set completion